michaelneuder/optimistic-relay-documentation/towards-epbs.md

 the proposer as in v1 \& v2.

 > Note that the proposer payments could be implemented in an unconditional way.
 Such a mechanism was [presented](https://github.com/flashbots/mev-boost/issues/109) by Alex O. and Stephane.
-This would reduce the trust assumptions to zero.
+This would eliminate the need for the relay to directly control the builder collateral, and reduce the relay to a data-availability oracle for the signed block appearing on time.
 The tradeoff here is the engineering complexity and inherent risk of using smart contracts to implement this logic.
 This may well be worth investing time into in the future, but we estimate that in the short-term, the relay operators (or [guarantors](https://github.com/michaelneuder/opt-relay-docs/blob/main/proposal.md#relay-collateralization)) should handle the refunds manually.